Language-Science-Models-Lab/voss/README.md

 You'll also need the TKinter library. https://docs.python.org/3/library/tkinter.html#module-tkinter

 Running the program
-Linux
+*Linux or Mac terminal*
 From the ".../Language-Science-Models-Lab/voss" directory, enter
 >>python3 Game_fns.py

-Using IDLE in Windows/Linux
+Using IDLE in Windows/Linux/Mac
 Open "Game_fns.py".
 Use the f5 key or "Run > Run Module" from the menu.

 The command menu will show in the terminal or IDLE shell.